-At the year end the College had capital commitments of £1,388k relating to the construction of a new porters lodge (2021: £Nil), and £80k relating to works at an investment property in Oxford.
+At the year end the College had capital commitments of £1,598k relating to works at an investment property in Oxford.
+(2022: £1,468).

 31 RELATED PARTY TRANSACTIONS

 The College is part of the collegiate University of Oxford.
 Material interdependencies between the University and the College arise as a consequence of this relationship.
 For reporting purposes, the University and the other Colleges are not treated as related parties as defined in FRS 102.